An article from the special millennium issue of Sporting Classics. Not a subscriber? Sign up today!

 There was a time, too, when there were no weather satellites, no telemetry to provide data that could be plugged into sophisticated formulas and fed into supercomputers for timely forecasts.
 Indeed, that the weather could be predicted with any degree of accuracy then—November 1940, to be precise—seems almost miraculous, meteorology in those days being one part science and two parts the divination of omens, signs, and portents.
 Nothing brings this into starker relief than the fact that, a little more than a year later, what appeared on radar to be a swarm of aircraft approaching the Hawaiian Islands was dismissed as some sort of malfunction by military officers who refused to trust this newfangled and unproven technology.

-Finally, on Sunday, Nov.
-10, came a forecast that held promise.
+Finally, on Sunday, November 10, came a forecast that held promise.
 The outlook was for clouds, snow flurries, and colder temperatures.
-Wildfowlers were ecstatic, and what made this good news even better was that Monday, Nov.
-11, was Armistice Day—the predecessor to Veterans Day, and, for many people, a holiday.
+Wildfowlers were ecstatic, and what made this good news even better was that Monday, November 11, was Armistice Day—the predecessor to Veterans Day, and, for many people, a holiday.
 Although as holidays go it was a fairly somber one.
-The grinding effect of the Great Depression still lingered in the U.S. and Europe, where just 22 years earlier the eponymous armistice had been signed, war raged once again.
+The grinding effect of the Great Depression still lingered in the U.S., and in Europe.
+There, where just 22 years earlier the eponymous armistice had been signed, war raged once again.